serverlessworkflow/specification/specification/README.md

 "Hola John Michaels!"
 ```

-Which becomes the result of the action.
+which then becomes the result of the action.

 **(4) Event State Completes Workflow Execution**: The results of action executions as defined in the actionDataFilter are placed into the
 states data under the "finalCustomerGreeting" object.
 So at this point our event state data contains: